Abou t HP:

 Question: Our Loss Prevention group would like to enhance the security of our laser MICR check printers at our branch banks.
 What are the risks and what can be done about them?

 Answer: Depending on the location of your check printer there are different risks and methods that can help reduce these risks.
 Since most check printers at financial institutions need to be accessibl e to the teller staff, the special check stock can be easily pilfered.
-By utilizing a printer with locking trays branch managers are able to control the risk of official check stock pilferage more effectively.
+By utilizing a printer with locking trays, branch managers are able to control the risk of official check stock pilferage more effectively.

 Lack of operational control in check printing provides opportunities for internal check fraud.
 A MICR printer with accessibility control provides branch managers with the tools needed to reduce this risk.
 For example, printer passwords or key-controlled accessibility provide administrators with the ability to turn the MICR capabilities off when they are not needed.
+By adding a locking tray to any standard printer you are now one step closer to completely securing your printer work station.

 If you have a question about MICR please feel free to send your questions to: info@troygroup.com and a MICR specialist will get back to you.